Behavioural Sciences Methods

 Martinón specialised in Forensic Anthropology at the Autonomous University of Madrid and in Human Evolution at the University of Bristol.
 In 1998 she joined the Atapuerca research team and from 2007 to 2015 was head of research into Dental Anthropology in Hominids at the National Centre for Research into Human Evolution (CENIEH).
 Since 2015 she has lectured at the Department of Anthropology at University College London.
 On 11 December 2017, she was appointed Director of the National Centre for Research into Human Evolution (CENIEH).
 She teaches master classes on various Summer Course programmes.

 She has published over ten books or book chapters in the field of human evolution, as well as over 90 papers in international scientific journals.
-She was included in the Top 1% most-cited authors in her field and has won the Galician Academy of Medicine and Surgery Prize and the Caixa Galicia Foundation Prize for the best undergraduate academic record in the field of medicine.
+She was included in the Top 1% most-cited authors in her field by Thomson Reuters.
+Since 2019 she has been a member by invitation of the Gadea por la Ciencia Foundation’s Scientific Advisory Board.
+The Royal Institute of Anthropology has decided to confer upon her its 2019 Rivers Memorial Medal in recognition of the excellence of her recent contribution to the anthropological field.

 Sir John PENDRY